Dog Treat Recipes

 I have been putting applesauce in a Kong (only ingredients are apples & water)--at each end--not filling the whole thing, then freezing it.
 Doesn't seem to be messy (yet!).

 A number of the recipes above contain garlic, and many people have seen warnings not to feed garlic to dogs.
-It is true that large quantities of garlic cause anemia in dogs, but small amounts should not be harmful.
+It is true that large quantities of garlic cause anemia in dogs, and even small amounts cause some damage to red blood cells.
 Most dogs like the smell of garlic, which makes treats more attractive, and fresh, crushed garlic may even provide some health benefits, but it is fine to leave garlic out of these recipes if you prefer.
 Onions are more toxic than garlic and should be avoided.
 Note that cats are more sensitive to the effects of garlic and onions than dogs are.
 See my post at http://onibasu.com/archives/kn/132884.html for details.
 The study is available at http://www.ncbi.nlm.nih.gov/pubmed/11108195.
 See Plants for Pets by Shawn Messonnier, DVM, for more information (he recommends one small clove of garlic per 10 to 25 pounds of body weight daily).
 You can also read more about garlic from the same source in his Natural Health Bible for Dogs & Cats and The Natural Vet's Guide to Preventing and Treating Cancer for Dogs.